 By now you probably know my family and I have an ever-growing obsession with Disneyland.
 We can’t help it!
 It’s so magical and it’s a place we all truly enjoy.
 I mean, what’s better than watching your kids’ faces light up with joy and wonder when they see their Disney heroes?
 Or watching them grin ear-to-ear as they anxiously wait in line for their favorite rides?

 And of course, while we love the rides and shows and characters we also love the food at Disneyland.
 They really go above and beyond to create one-of-a-kind magical treats for their guests.
-While I’ve created copycat versions of Disneyland treats before, this white chocolate lemon cookie was solely inspired by the special little guy in my life — my 4-year-old son.
+While I’ve created copycat versions of Disneyland treats before, like my Churro Toffee (Disneyland Copycat) recipe for example, this white chocolate lemon cookie was solely inspired by the special little guy in my life — my 4-year-old son.

 Whenever we go to Disneyland we make a beeline for the Adorable Snowman Frosted Treats shop in California Adventure to devour their It’s Snow Capped Lemon! cone.
 I mean, what beats lemon soft-serve ice cream dipped in white chocolate?
 Not much that’s for sure!